hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/17_RESPONSIBLE_GOVERNMENT.md

 negotiations.
 If you reject the scheme you have done with it.
 What are you then going to tell the British people ? " That we reject the scheme ?"
-I think that we have learnt enough of poHtics to know that it is absurd to take such a position.
+I think that we have learnt enough of politics to know that it is absurd to take such a position.
 Fortunately for all, we have been able to place before you a reasoned document, a resolution, which combines the wisdom of one